micmejia/bible-dump/AMPC/1 Kings/1 Kgs 8.md

-And I have made there a place for the ark [the token of [^a]His presence], in which is the covenant [the Ten Commandments] of the Lord which He made with our fathers when He brought them out of the land of Egypt.
+And I have made there a place for the ark [the token of His presence], in which is the covenant [the Ten Commandments] of the Lord which He made with our fathers when He brought them out of the land of Egypt.